laravel/spark-next-docs/2.x/spark-stripe/upgrade.md

 });
 ```

-If you'd like to make use of the new `onProduct` & `subscribedToProduct` methods on your billable model, you should ensure the records in the `subscription_items` have their `stripe_product` column filled with the correct Product ID from Stripe.
+If you would like to make use of the new `onProduct` & `subscribedToProduct` methods on your billable model, you should ensure the records in the `subscription_items` have their `stripe_product` column filled with the correct Product ID from Stripe.

-## Upgrading to Spark-Stripe v1.0.5
+## Upgrading To Spark (Stripe) v1.0.5

 #### Updating The Configuration File

-Spark-Stripe v1.0.5 introduces a new format for enabling features in the configuration file.
+Spark (Stripe) v1.0.5 introduces a new format for enabling features in the configuration file.
 To use the new format, add the following lines to your `config/spark.php` configuration file:

 ```php
 use Spark\Features;